Bok choy noodle stir fry with holy basil that's garlicy, spicy, sweet, savory, and DELICIOUS. The cherry on top? It's ready in less than 30 minutes.

 Bok choy is a type of Chinese cabbage.
 It has a light, delicate leafy green top, and bulbous bottom.
 You can eat bok choy both raw or cooked.
 The leafy tops cook much faster than the bulbous, white bottom.

-So to cook bok choy in a stir fry, you can either cut a baby bok choy into quarters or eighths to reduce the size of the white end, or you can pull each section apart from the stem and slice them lengthwise them in half or thirds.
-If you're looking for an even quicker cook, you can thinly slice the whites and add the leafy greens in the last few minutes of cooking.
+To cook bok choy in a stir fry, you can cut a baby bok choy into quarters or eighths to reduce the size of the white end, or you can pull each section apart from the stem and slice them lengthwise in half or thirds.
+If you’re looking for an even quicker cook, thinly slice the whites and add the leafy greens in the last few minutes of cooking.

 How To Make Stir-Fried Bok Choy